galaxyproject/galaxy-hub/src/tutorials/g101/index.md

 title: Galaxy 101: What is Galaxy?
 ---

-Before begging a practical exercise let us introduce several fundamental concepts about Galaxy.
+Before diving into a practical exercise let us introduce several fundamental concepts about Galaxy.

 ## What is Galaxy Project?